adia-dev/chroma-zig/README.md

-# Chroma-Zig
+# Chroma

-Chroma-Zig is a Zig library that provides flexible and dynamic string formatting with ANSI color codes.
+Chroma is a Zig library that provides flexible and dynamic string formatting with ANSI color codes.
 It supports standard ANSI colors, ANSI 256 extended colors, and true color (24-bit) formats, allowing for colorful terminal output with ease.

 # NOTE-test

 > [!NOTE]
-> Chroma-Zig is currently in development and may not be fully functional.
+> Chroma is currently in development and may not be fully functional.
 Please refer to the repository for the latest updates and information.
 It currently only support compile-time formatting.
 So make sure to use it in a compile-time context.

 ![Showcase example of the application on a terminal](./assets/chroma.png)